Chocomani121/Flask_project/README.md

-"Practiced backend development with Flask, built frontend using HTML/CSS, and gained deployment experience"
+"Backend development with Flask, built frontend using HTML/CSS, and deployment exercise"